ylefay/unbiased_mcmc_with_couplings/README.md

 # unbiased_mcmc_with_couplings

 Implementation of "Unbiased Markov-Chain Monte Carlo estimators with couplings".
-Project done as part of the Bayesian Machine Learning course by Rémi Bardenet
+Project done as part of the Bayesian Machine Learning course by Rémi Bardenet and Julyan Arbel.

 It includes a coupled Metropolis-Hasting algorithm, the maximal coupling and its generalization, the modified Thorisson's Algorithm.